turboladen/ror_class/d1/1_why.md

 !SLIDE bullets incremental
 # Why Rails? (cont.)

+* It's Ruby! ...Do a lot with little work.
 * Conducive to team collaboration.
     * Lets you get right to solving the problem.
     * Accommodates change easily.
 * Well-designed and organized.
     * Model-View-Controller.
     * RESTful out of the box.
-* Support.
-    * Support for all kinds of DBs.
-    * Lots of plugins.

 .pull-right (cont.)

 !SLIDE bullets incremental
 # Why Rails? (cont.)

+* Support.
+    * Support for all kinds of DBs.
+    * Lots of plugins: write less code!
 * Database migrations.
 * It's easy...
     * to manage dependencies.